jesusjmiranda/virtualAssistantSite/README.md

 ## Design

-I designed the site layout and colorscheme and used Photoshop to obtain the company logo which was only available on an business card.
+I designed the site layout and colorscheme and used Photoshop to obtain the company logo which was previously only available on a business card.

 ## Available Scripts